Martinrea International (TSE:MRE) PT Raised to C$19.00

-Martinrea International (TSE:MRE – Get Rating) had its price target increased by Cormark from C$16.50 to C$19.00 in a research report released on Friday, BayStreet.CA reports.

-A number of other brokerages have also recently weighed in on MRE.
-Scotiabank boosted their price objective on Martinrea International from C$13.00 to C$16.00 in a research note on Wednesday, December 7th.
-CIBC boosted their target price on Martinrea International from C$13.00 to C$15.00 in a report on Friday, February 3rd.
-BMO Capital Markets raised Martinrea International from a market perform rating to an outperform rating and boosted their target price for the company from C$12.00 to C$15.00 in a report on Wednesday, February 1st.
-Finally, TD Securities boosted their target price on Martinrea International from C$15.00 to C$16.00 and gave the company an action list buy rating in a report on Wednesday, January 25th.
+Several other research firms have also recently weighed in on MRE.
+CIBC lifted their price objective on Martinrea International from C$13.00 to C$15.00 in a research report on Friday, February 3rd.
+TD Securities lifted their price objective on Martinrea International from C$15.00 to C$16.00 and gave the company an action list buy rating in a research report on Wednesday, January 25th.
+Scotiabank lifted their price objective on Martinrea International from C$13.00 to C$16.00 in a research report on Wednesday, December 7th.
+Finally, BMO Capital Markets upgraded shares of Martinrea International from a market perform rating to an outperform rating and lifted their target price for the company from C$12.00 to C$15.00 in a report on Wednesday, February 1st.

 Martinrea International Announces Dividend